mminute/masonjenningsIOv2/NOTES.md

 - [Error: The result of this StaticQuery could not be fetched](https://github.com/gatsbyjs/gatsby/issues/24902)
 - [New gatsby version 2.23.3 every page = Loading (StaticQuery) #24890](https://github.com/gatsbyjs/gatsby/issues/24890)

+Getting Loading (StaticQuery) when gatsby !== 2.23.3 --- NVM not working :(
+"babel-plugin-remove-graphql-queries": "2.9.4",